Video games have gone through several evolutions throughout the years, and difficulty level is one of the most obvious changes.

-When consoles started coming out, the games were still just as hard, but you didn't have to keep spending money to get one more try.
+When gaming consoles started coming out, the games were still just as hard, but you didn't have to keep spending money to get one more try.
 It just ended up costing you your sanity.
-If the consoles themselves couldn’t collect money, then why did old-school console games have no change in difficulty?

-Developers had plenty of limitations in the past, including the small storage space of cartridges.
-They weren’t able to create an eye-catching game with tons of amazing features.
-Instead, they focused on the gameplay itself, rather than graphics and ease-of-use.
+Instead, they focused on the gameplay itself rather than graphics and ease-of-use.
 When you can only fit five levels on a cartridge, why not make them worth your time?

-These days, developers want to show what technology can do.
-That’s why you’ll see beautiful games with disappointing gameplay, just like Anthem.
-Developers can fit tons of data on a single disk, giving them tons of freedom in terms of graphics.
+These days, developers want to show off what their amazing technology can do.
+Developers can produce video games that are hundreds of gigabytes now, giving them tons of freedom in terms of graphics and content.

 Attracting the New Wave of Gamers

 Some modern games still keep the spirit of retro games alive by creating challenging levels.
-Check out our list of the hardest missions and levels in video game history to find out more.
+You just need to know where to look.